PatHealy/dnid_template/00_Exercises/Week 02_Introduction to Python Tutorial/README.md

 ### movie_data_streamlit.py

 This is a python file that is meant to be run with Streamlit, a package to deploy simple python data visualizations as web pages.
-It contains two open-ended exercises using the included `diary.csv` data.
+It contains three exercises using the included `diary.csv` data.

 To run this file, you'll need to run it as a streamlit file in terminal with `streamlit run movie_data_streamlit.py`